Dr Alice Malpass

 BACKGROUND AND RESEARCH INTERESTS

-Alongside my main research interest I have continued collaborating on research into other chronic conditions prevalent in primary care, mainly mental health, diabetes and eczema as well as the primary care response to domestic violence and abuse (DVA), most recently, an adapted trauma informed MBCT intervention for survivors of DVA (BRC funded CoMFORT study-ongoing)
+Alongside these main research interests I have continued collaborating on research on the primary care response to domestic violence and abuse (DVA), most recently, an adapted trauma informed MBCT intervention for survivors of DVA (BRC funded CoMFORT study-ongoing)

 METHODOLOGICAL EXPERTISE